CuraçaoOfficial Name: Curaçao

-LGBT Rights: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Curaçao.
-For more detailed information about LGBT rights around the world, you may review the State Department’s Country Reports on Human Rights Practices.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.
+LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Curacao.
+For more detailed information about LGBT rights in Curacao, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

-Accessibility: While on Curaçao, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
-Sidewalks and crossings in many areas are not wheelchair accessible, and many building lack ramps.
+ACCESSIBILITY: While on Curaçao, individuals with disabilities may find accessibility and accommodation very different than in the United States.
+Sidewalks and crossings in many areas are not wheelchair accessible, and many buildings lack ramps.

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While on Curaçao, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
-Driving on Curaçao is on the right-hand side of the road (as it is in the US).
+Driving on Curaçao is on the right-hand side of the road (as in the US).
 Local laws require drivers and passengers to wear seat belts, and motorcyclists to wear helmets.
-Children under 5 years of age should be in a child safety seat; older children should ride in the back seat.
-Right turns at red lights are prohibited on Curaçao, and u-turns are often restricted.
+Children under 5 years of age must be in a child safety seat; older children must ride in the back seat.
+Right turns at red lights are prohibited on Curaçao, and U-turns are often restricted.
 Traffic signs prohibiting actions have a red circle around them, but not the red slash you expect to see in the United States.